Pwntus/replicate-studio/README.md

 npm install
 ```

-Create a `.env` file and add your [Replicate API token](https://replicate.com/account/api-tokens) to it:
+Create an `.env` file and add your [Replicate API token](https://replicate.com/account/api-tokens) to it:

 ```
 NUXT_REPLICATE_API_KEY=r8_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx